ChrisGrant/beautify-site/beta.md

 The following is a brief description of the process before we get into the details.

-1. Download and add the **beautify-ios** and **beautify-ios-streaming** (plus dependencies) frameworks to your app.
-The **beautify-ios** framework will magically enhance the graphical capabilities of the existing UIKit controls, while the **beautify-ios-streaming** framework connects your app to the web-based designer.
+1. Download and add the **Beautify** and **BeautifyStreaming** (plus dependencies) frameworks to your app.
+The **Beautify** framework will magically enhance the graphical capabilities of the existing UIKit controls, while the **BeautifyStreaming** framework connects your app to the web-based designer.
 2. Add a couple of lines of code to your app to connect to the design server.
 3. Sign up to use the web-based designer, which is located at [designer.beautify.io](http://designer.beautify.io/), using the details that will have been sent to you via email.
 4. Get creative live-styling your app!
 5. When you are done, grab the design as a JSON file and include it in your app.
-6. For the release build, you just need the **beautify-ios** framework and your JSON file.
+6. For the release build, you just need the **Beautify** framework and your JSON file.
 7. Bask in the glory of your beautiful app and profit!

 That all sounds pretty simple doesn't it?
-If you need more detailed instructions read on ...
+If you need more detailed instructions read on, or alternatively watch the following introduction video:

+<iframe width="480" height="360" src="//www.youtube.com/embed/QqJLbsI23js" frameborder="0"> </iframe>

 ## Enabling beautify within your app